 imagmin value

 value is the minimum value for the imaginary frequency (in absolute value and cm-1) of the selected TS structures.
+Discarded structures will be stored in tsdirLL_molecule/LOW_IMAG_TSs to allow the user inspection of the rejected TSs.

 MAPEmax value